rob-moss/terraform-iks/iks-c1/apps/README.md

-# Sample App Workspace
+# Kubernetes Applications Workspace

-## Use this module to create a Kubernetes Application through the Intersight Assist Appliance
+## Use this module to deploy Intersight Workload Optimizer and Hello Kubernetes through the Intersight Assist Appliance

 Run the plan from the Terraform cloud workspace.